Etiquette in darts can be less about manners and more about form and function. Without proper etiquette, you run the risk of succumbing to chaos.

 Keeping quiet is important.
 While throwing some darts can be a fun and relaxing experience, it can also be a brutally tense and mentally taxing one.

-Darts is not unlike other sports that rely on the execution of a precision based move sets such as golf and tennis.
+Darts is not unlike other sports that rely on the execution of precision-based move sets such as golf and tennis.

 Dart players, especially those in the pro circuit, are often prone to bouts of anxiety and high stress.
 Attempting to close a game is extraordinarily nerve-racking, and it is during these crucial moments that distractions are to the detriment of the sport.